atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial5.md

 # create file modelisation

-l'exemple montre comment utiliser les filtres des query pour obtenir des metrics précises
+The example shows how to use query filters to obtain precise metrics